spook/init-service/README.md

 ### Perl POD

-Generate the latest manpages, markdown, test, etc from the embedded POD in the [a Init::Service](lib/Init/Service.pm) module.
+Generate the latest manpages, markdown, test, etc from the embedded POD in the [Init::Service](lib/Init/Service.pm) module.
 For example:

     pod2markdown lib/Init/Service.pm > ./Init-Service.md
         -or-
     pod2man lib/Init/Service.pm > ./Init-Service.man

-A (usually) current markdown flavor of the Perl documentation is in the [a Init-Service.md](Init-Service.md) file along side this README.md .
+A (usually) current markdown flavor of the Perl documentation is in the [Init-Service.md](Init-Service.md) file along side this README.md .

 ## Want to help?